Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Pro Tip:

-If you plan to tour the inside of Grossmünster as well, a cheaper combined ticket for CHF 8 can be purchased offering access and audio guides to both historic sites.
+If tour the inside of Grossmünster as well, a cheaper combined ticket for CHF 8 can be purchased offering access and audio guides to both historic sites.

 Grossmünster

-A 3 minute walk over Münsterbrücke will bring you to Grossmünster, a slightly younger church with origins dating back to the early 12th century.
-According to legend, Grossmünster was founded by Charlemagne, who discovered the graves of Zürich's patron saints at the site.
-With an entrance fee of CHF 5, Grossmünster is open to visitors daily between 10:00 AM and 5:00 PM except on Sundays, in which reduced hours from 1:00 - 6:00 PM are offered.
+Walk 3 minutes over Münsterbrücke to Grossmünster, a slightly younger church with origins dating back to the early 12th century.
+According to legend, Grossmünster was founded by Charlemagne, who discovered the graves of Zurich's patron saints at the site.
+With an entrance fee of CHF 5, Grossmünster is open daily between 10:00 AM and 5:00 PM except on Sundays, in which reduced hours from 1:00 - 6:00 PM are offered.

 -